-If you are buying a Southwest Florida home and it doesn't come with a warranty, you may want to consider paying for one yourself.
-The first year after buying a home is a time when most people don't have a lot of cash on hand to cover problems that might arise.
-Having a one year home warranty in place can provide peace of mind during this time, and if something does break down, could really save your budget.
+If you are buying a Southwest Florida home and it doesn't come with a homeowner warranty, you may want to consider paying for one yourself.
+The first year after buying a home is a time when most people don't have a lot of cash on hand to cover major problems that might arise.
+Having a one year home warranty in place can provide peace of mind during this time, and if something "big" does break down, could really save your budget.

 How Comprehensive Should the Home Warranty Be?

 Check the home warranty policy to see what items are covered.
-Also check to make sure the policy covers the full replacement cost of an item that can't be repaired.
+Also check to make sure the policy covers the full "replacement" cost of an item that can't be repaired.
 Examples of covered items include:

 Homeowner Warranty policy coverage will vary by cost and included items.
-Upgrading from a standard policy a seller might agree to pay for in the sales contract is something the buyer might want to consider depending upon the age of the home.
+Upgrading from a standard policy a seller might agree to pay for in the sales contract is something the buyer might also want to consider depending upon the age of the home.